jatupan1989/boomjum1989/On-the-Adblock-Plus-memory-consumption.md

 Many people have asked me to support ABP element hiding filters (I prefer to refer to these as "cosmetic filters") in the past.
 I've always resisted because I see _HTTP Switchboard_ as a tool to inform/manage where your browser connects.
+So...

 Regarding ABP memory consumption, I'm with [Firefox](https://blog.mozilla.org/nnethercote/2014/05/14/adblock-pluss-effect-on-firefoxs-memory-usage/) about this.